Harry260/WhatsApp-Plus/README.md

 -   Pop Text: The text in the pop-up of list items `--pop`
 -   Items : Various list items

 You can create a button with the `!list` command.
-If you skip any option, it will be set tu a default value!
+If you skip any option, it will be set to a default value!
 And if no items are provided, the message wont be created.
 If you want to add space to the item, use underscore `_`

 ##### Template